Awhitter/pgstndtrprt/README.md

 ## Customization

-You can modify the `nclex_dashboard.py` file to add new features, change the layout, or integrate with a different data source.
+You can modify the `dashboard.py` file to add new features, change the layout, or integrate with a different data source.
+The dashboard is designed to be flexible and can be adapted for various types of exams and study materials.

 ## Contributing